 Like all cultures, Japan has its own customs and unspoken rules when it comes to eating and drinking.
 Before you sit down to your first piping hot bowl of ramen or a fresh piece of nigiri sushi, there are some things you ought to know about Japanese table manners and dining etiquette.
 No need to feel intimidated, let us give you a few tips about Japanese culture to help you on your gastronomic adventure.
-This is your handy guide to Japanese dining etiquette, so you can be faux-pas-free in Japan when dining out with new Japanese friends.

 It's always polite to learn a few useful phrases for restaurant scenarios.
 Read Basic Phrases for Dining Out for some must-know Japanese expressions.